 - 1 (13.5 ounce) can full-fat coconut milk

-Meanwhile, in a medium (10-inch) sauté pan, toast the coconut over medium heat, stirring occasionally, until it begins to brown at the edges.
-Begin stirring almost constantly and continue to cook for 3-5 minutes, until the coconut is golden brown.
+- Meanwhile, in a medium (10-inch) sauté pan, toast the coconut over medium heat, stirring occasionally, until it begins to brown at the edges.
+Begin stirring almost constantly and continue to cook for 3 to 5 minutes, until the coconut is golden brown.
 (Be careful, coconut burns quickly!)
 Transfer to a small bowl and set aside.